New Jersey Domestic Violence Lawyer Defending the Unjustly Accused

 Contact Our Criminal Defense Law Offices to Discuss Your Case

 Due to the potential for severe consequences, if you are facing false allegations of domestic violence, it is critical that you seek legal representation from an experienced criminal defense attorney.
 Attorney Scott Gorman has represented hundreds of defendants, and he can help you to avoid an unjust conviction.
 To schedule a free and confidential consultation, please call (201) 489-9199 or tell us about your situation online today.
-We help clients throughout New Jersey, including Bergen County, Morristown, Essex County and more.
+We help clients throughout New Jersey, including Morristown and Essex County and more.